 - How does my view of the world/philosophy of education inform my lesson planning and curriculum choices?

 With these questions as signposts, we are pleased to offer a series of workshops to support practicing teachers.
 They are designed to introduce the foundations of Waldorf education found in Anthroposophy through study, group discussion and the practice of the arts.
+Continuity of themes will carry across the sessions.
+Philosophical and curricular content will often be complemented by artistic practice.

 Some workshops will require 2-3 hours of reading ahead of time, others may require a short project or reflective paper afterwards.